spanner/radiant-sites-extension/README.markdown

 ### Security ###

 Is one of the main goals.
 A couple of our clients are very security-conscious and we needed something in which there was no risk at all of the wrong person seeing a page.
 This will make more sense when I publish the [reader-groups][] extension), which is next.
-If you see a loophole we'd be __very__ glad to know of it.
+If you see a loophole we'll be __very__ glad to know of it.

 ### Questions and comments ###